Feilner/homebridge-plc/README.md

 3. You enable the push mode and instrument your PLC code to send the values

 ## Poll values form PLC
-To enable this you have to set `"enablePolling": true;` platform level and on each individual acessory with individual interval in seconds.
+To enable this you have to set `"enablePolling": true;` platform level and on each individual accessory with individual interval in seconds.
     `"enablePolling": true, "pollInterval": 30,`